 What is the Dark Web?

-The Dark Web is a subset of the “Deep Web,” which is the part of the internet consisting of any site where contents are not indexed by standard web search engines.
-Content on the deep web, which is estimated to compromise as much as 96% of the internet, is therefore not accessible via familiar and standard “surface web” search engines.
+The Dark Web is a subset of the “Deep Web“, which is the part of the internet consisting of any site where contents are not indexed by standard web search engines.
+Content on the Cyber Security and The Dark Web, which is estimated to compromise as much as 96% of the internet, is therefore not accessible via familiar and standard “surface web” search engines.
 The dark web is the part of the deep web that’s intentionally hidden for the sake of privacy; it’s made up of a decentralized network of internet sites that try to make users as anonymous as possible.
 Since the dark web contains encrypted, unindexed content, specific browsers, such as the Tor Browser, are required to reach the dark web.